forum Trapped in the Encante (reboot) | o/o or small group | closed

 @lavender_ladybug group

 Marli stayed outside for some time.
 She wasn't entirely sure how long or short.
-She closed her eyes, chin tilted up into the sunlight filtered through tree leaves.
+She closed her peepers, chin tilted up into the sunlight filtered through leafy tower leaves.
 Had she been home, the sun might have been too bright to be comfortable.
 She had to admit that this place had some—or rather many— redeeming qualities.
 Despite the lack of familiarity, the sunlight for example, and the breeze that brushed through her dappled-red-and-brown hair.
 She hadn't had the opportunity to inspect that yet.

 @Tired-but-passionate